streetcomplete/StreetComplete/README.md

 EE can be installed alongside StreetComplete without any issues.
 Due to the different name used in changesets, edits made with this version do not contribute to StreetComplete statistics and star count.

-Functionality EE is much less tested than what you might be used from normal StreetComplete, so bugs or unexpected behavior may happen.
+Functionality EE is considerably less tested than what you might be used from normal StreetComplete, so bugs or unexpected behavior may happen.
 If you encounter any, please report the issue.

 ## Notable changes
 * Option to directly edit tags